kevinfiol/kevinfiol.github.io/blog/making-your-numeric-keypad-work-on-a-xubuntu-2004-vm-virtualbox.md

 ---
 layout: post.pug
 tags: post
-title: Making your numeric keypad work on a Xubuntu 20.04 VM
+title: Making your numeric keypad work on a Xubuntu 20.04 VM (VirtualBox)
 date: 2020-08-18
 ---

-# Making your numeric keypad work on a Xubuntu 20.04 VM (Virtualbox)
+# Making your numeric keypad work on a Xubuntu 20.04 VM (VirtualBox)

 I fought with this for a good 2 hours before I finally got working.
 First step is install `numlockx`, if it's not already installed: